 The Accusation is a Reflection of Your Accuser, Not You

+Let's face it.
+Being blamed for something you are innocent of hurts.
+But truth is the one thing that survives after all time and recriminations have past.
 I've learned that anyone who accuses us of improper behavior and lies isn't really worth worrying about.
 Your accuser has personal issues that have absolutely nothing to do with you.
 At the time you are being blamed, knowing this may not help much.
 Even so, it is true.

 Often, jealousy, insecurity, and low self-esteem are coursing through a liar's veins.
 The only way they can feel their own importance is to gossip viciously about other people, bringing them down so that they themselves can feel better about who they are.